gotchoices/MyCHIPs/doc/use-docker.md

 ```
   tail -f test/local/docker/mychips0.log/combined.log
 ```
+If you can't find these logs, check:
+- Is the mychips0.log folder created with permissions that allow the container to log to it?
+- Is the mychips0.log folder getting properly mounted under the container (at /var/tmp/mychips)?
+- Is the mychips main folder getting properly mounted under the container (at /usr/local/devel)?

 The PostgreSQL server creates logs you can view with this command:
 ```
   docker logs -f postgres0 --tail -0